elastic/examples/Alerting/Sample Watches/errors_in_logs/README.md

 ## Data Assumptions

 The Watch assumes each log message is represented by an Elasticsearch document.
-The watch assumes data is indexed in a "logs" index and "log" type.
+The watch assumes data is indexed in a "logs" index and "doc" type.

 ## Other Assumptions